State Protection Group: Tactical Operations Regional Support (TORS)

 TORS provides specialist support to the Tactical Operations Unit in resolving high-risk incidents in regional New South Wales.
-The various TORS Units across the State are involved in approximately 60 'high risk' operations per year.
+TORS Units across the State are involved in approximately 60 'high risk' operations per year.

 Comprising part-time tactical operatives from non-metropolitan areas, TORS consists of police whose primary duties cover a wide range of activities including general duties, highway patrol, detectives and weapons training.

 The types of operations that they can be called upon to undertake include containing siege and armed offender situations; resolving siege and hostage situations; arresting armed and dangerous offenders, often in high-risk situations; conducting high-risk searches of premises; escorting and providing security for internationally protected persons, heads of State and holders of high office who are assessed and determined to be at risk.
-The unit also provides support services for high-risk major operations.
+The unit also provides support for high-risk major operations.

 Each year TORS is involved in approximately 60 operations across the State which includes pre-planned operations and the execution of high-risk search warrants.
 While primarily a regional resource, TORS can be deployed throughout the State to assist the Tactical Operations Unit.

 Approximately 170 TORS officers are on call across the state under regional command.
+In 2025, four new BearCat armoured vehicles were based across the state including northern, western and southern areas of the state for use by the TOU and TORS.

-The TOU is responsible for the initial selection and training of TORS volunteers, followed up by monthly local training and an annual TOU re-certification camp.
-TORS officers also attend various training camps organised by Tactical Operations Unit to maintain consistency in their training levels.
+The TOU is responsible for the initial selection and training of TORS applicants, followed up by monthly local training and an annual TOU re-certification camp.
+TORS officers also attend different training camps organised by Tactical Operations Unit to maintain their training levels.

 TORS teams are equipped with a range of specialist tactical gear including less than lethal munitions such as Tasers, beanbags as well as various shotguns and M4/M16 Assault rifles.

 The range of skills TORS operators possess include bushcraft and navigation, close quarter tactics, entry methods, ballistic shield operations, cordon and perimeter operations, advanced weapons training, and less than lethal tactics.